Alex and Maia Shibutani: 2025–2026 season: Comeback

 On May 1, 2025, the Shibutanis announced their intent to return to competition.
-“These past seven years have challenged and inspired us in ways we never expected,” Maia shared.
-“I’m so happy and grateful to be healthy and in a position to make the decision to return to the sport I love in this way.”
+Maia stated: “These past seven years have helped us grow.
+I’m so grateful to be healthy and in a position to make the decision to return to the sport I love in this way.”

 In early October 2025, a video of the Shibutanis during a training session was leaked online.
 The video showed Alex berating and yelling at Maia for eleven minutes, including calling her an "idiot."
 The siblings addressed the video during an interview with the Associated Press the following month.
 Alex said, "Unfortunately, I lost my temper in training and it shouldn’t have happened.
 I apologized to Maia right after our practice.
 The intensity of what we are trying to do and the standards that we have, the two of us, we both understand (the outburst) but it was wrong and I am committed to being a better teammate.
 I’m so lucky to skate with Maia.
 We have a very unique, special relationship and we are committed to each other and to this process."
 Maia also defended Alex, adding, "When you are working toward being your best there are going to be intense moments, but for us we understand each other and the process and we work through it together like siblings do.
 We continued practicing that day and we choose each other every time."